city_hall

 Calendar

 Join us for a family-friendly panel discussion titled “Developing a Queer-Immigrant Consciousness,” an event kickstarting both Pride Month and Immigrant Heritage Month.
 This event will include family activities and structured networking, as well as a panel centering the lived experiences of queer immigrants through the lens of economic integration, ecosystem building, and collective care.
 Panelists will share their stories, insights, and strategies for navigating employment, systems, and community networks while affirming their intersectional identities.
-MOIA cola borated with MOLA for this event.
+MOIA collaborated with MOLA for this event.

 Register here